Populus trichocarpa: As a model species

 For these reasons, the species has been extensively studied.
-Its genome sequence was published in 2006 (see "Genome" below).
+Its genome sequence was published in 2006.
 More than 121,000 expressed sequence tags have been sequenced from it.
 The wide range of topics studied by using P. trichocarpa include the effects of ethylene, lignin biosynthesis, drought tolerance, and wood formation.

+Cultural significance

+The Chehalis believed that the tree was intelligent and had a form of special physical agency, moving on its own without the need of wind.
+Due to this belief, they refused to use it for firewood.